pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ecosystem.md

 With modular building blocks and standardized protocols, frameworks are evolving from being component integrators to agent orchestrators.
 These frameworks serve a spectrum of developers, from those seeking simplicity to seasoned developers looking for advanced customization options.

-**High-Level Frameworks**: Libraries like CrewAI facilitate the creation of AI agent teams, each with specific roles and tools, working collaboratively to tackle complex tasks.
-It offers a user-friendly interface and streamlined workflow management, simplifying the development process

-**Lower-Level Frameworks**: Frameworks like LangGraph and Pydantic AI provide developers with granular control over AI agent behaviors.
+Frameworks like LangGraph provide developers with granular control over AI agent behaviors.
 LangGraph utilizes a graph-based architecture to define and orchestrate agent workflows, allowing for detailed management of task dependencies.

 These frameworks provide developers with tools to build custom agents for their needs—whether they need a simplified interface or advanced customization.